Peergos/Peergos/README.md

 Architecture
 ------------
 1.0 Layers of architecture
- - 1: Peer-to-peer and data layer - [IPFS](https://ipfs.io) provides the data storage, routing and retrieval
+ - 1: Peer-to-peer and data layer - [IPFS](https://ipfs.io) provides the data storage, routing and retrieval.
+A User must have at least one peergos instance storing their data for it to be available.
- - 2: Authorization Layer - IPNS - controls who is able to modify parts of the file system
+ - 2: Authorization Layer - a key pair (IPNS) controls who is able to modify parts of the file system (every write is signed)
- - 3: Distributed file system - Uses erasure codes to add fault tolerance.
-User's clients are responsible for ensuring that enough fragments of their files survive.
+ - 3: Data storage - under a given IPNS key there is a merkle-btree of encrypted chunks under random labels, without any cross links visible to the network (the network can't deduce the size of files)
- - 4: Encryption - Strong encryption is done on the user's machine using [TweetNaCl](http://tweetnacl.cr.yp.to/).
+ - 4: Encryption - Strong encryption is done on the user's machine using [TweetNaCl](http://tweetnacl.cr.yp.to/), with each 5MiB chunk of a file being encryped independently.
  - 5: Social layer implementing the concept of following or being friends with another user, without exposing the friend network to anyone.
  - 5: Sharing - Secure cryptographic sharing of files with friends.

 2.0 Language
  - The IPFS layer is currently coded in Go
- - The rest is coded to run on JVM to get portability and speed, predominantly Java
+ - The server is coded to run on JVM to get portability and speed, predominantly Java
+ - The web interface is mostly coded in Java and cross compiled to Javascript, with the exception of the tweetnacl, scrypt and sha25 libraries, and a small amount of GUI code in JS for Vue.js.

 3.0 Nodes
  - The Core nodes are highly reliable nodes.
 They store the username <--> public key mapping and the encrypted pending follow requests.
 Eventually we hope to put this small amount of data in a blockchain for full decentralization.